modin-project/modin/docs/flow/modin/config.rst

     print(cfg.RangePartitioning.get()) # False

     # Set the config to 'True' inside of the context-manager
-    with cfg.update(cfg.RangePartitioning, True):
+    with cfg.update_config(cfg.RangePartitioning, True):
         print(cfg.RangePartitioning.get()) # True
         df.merge(...) # will use range-partitioning impl

     # Once the context is over, the config gets back to its previous value
     print(cfg.RangePartitioning.get()) # False

-    # You can also set multiple config at once when you pass a dictionary to 'cfg.update'
+    # You can also set multiple config at once when you pass a dictionary to 'cfg.update_config'
     print(cfg.AsyncReadMode.get()) # False

-    with cfg.update({cfg.RangePartitioning: True, cfg.AsyncReadMode: True}):
+    with cfg.update_config({cfg.RangePartitioning: True, cfg.AsyncReadMode: True}):
         print(cfg.RangePartitioning.get()) # True
         print(cfg.AsyncReadMode.get()) # True
     print(cfg.RangePartitioning.get()) # False